Mō he oranga whānau

 Mobile: 027 801 4181

-Barry is a Systems Strategist with a background in collaborative population health initiatives across the health and social sector, and leads the mahi in our systems approach to health issues.
-Barry has worked to create change in systems such as urban planning, smokefree environments, the food environment and workplace wellbeing.
+Barry is a Systems Strategist with a background in collaborative population health initiatives across the health and social sector, and leads the mahi in our systems approach to prevention.
+Barry has worked to create change in through urban design, smokefree environments, the food system and local government.
 He has a passion for creating equitable conditions for all people to thrive.

 Mobile: 027 809 0350